How to remotely access your home server from anywhere using Tailscale

 - Configuring tailnet name, DNS and HTTPS

-- Additional config for SMB and NFS
+- Configuring SMB and NFS for Tailscale

 - Setting up a subnet router